megacamelus/camel-upstream-info/camel-documentation/camel-ldap.md

 # Configuring SSL

-All that is required is to create a custom socket factory and reference it in the InitialDirContext bean - see below sample.
+All that is required is to create a custom socket factory and reference it in the `InitialDirContext` bean.
+See the sample below.

 **SSL Configuration**